Articles of Association (AOA) and Its Importance for the Company

-- The share capital of the company consists of the sub-division, rights and duties of several shareholders, the relationship between the rights of these shareholders, shares certificates and the payment of commission.
+- The share capital of the company consists of the sub-division, rights and duties of several shareholders, the relationship between the rights of these shareholders, shares certificates and the payment of a commission.

-- Transmission of shares, in articles of association, defines the transfer of title by death, insolvency, marriage, succession, etc. Although it not elective, it is brought about by operation of law.
+- Transmission of shares, in articles of association, defines the transfer of title by death, insolvency, marriage, succession, etc. Although it not elective, it is brought about by the operation of law.